 The National Cancer Institute says “HCAs are formed when amino acids (the building blocks of proteins), sugars, and creatine (a substance found in muscle) react at high temperatures.”
 The longer they are exposed to high temperatures the more HCAs form.

-USDA says "Some studies suggest there may be a cancer risk related to eating food cooked by high-heat cooking techniques as grilling, frying, and broiling.
+USDA says “Some studies suggest there may be a cancer risk related to eating food cooked by high-heat cooking techniques as grilling, frying, and broiling.
 Based on present research findings, eating moderate amounts of grilled meats like fish, meat, and poultry cooked — without charring — to a safe temperature does not pose a problem.”
 Notice that they say “may be a cancer risk”.
 The do not say it is a cancer risk nor do they say what is the level of risk.
 They also say “moderate amounts” are not a problem.

 The article continues to explain that charring meat is a fine way to create HCAs.
 Charring your meat is not only unhealthy it is unappetizing and ruinous to your reputation.
 When it comes to grilling, the best tasting foods are cooked over low temps most of the way although, sadly, many backyard cooks have not learned this yet.
 The best grillmasters have learned that the best tasting foods are made when the majority of the cooking is not over open flame, with a 2-zone setup.
 When cooked this way the dripping fats and juices do not hit high heat or flame and cannot cause aerosolized HCAs or PAHs.

 According to one of the country’s primary researchers in the field, Dr. Rashmi Sinha of the National Cancer Institute “There’s a clear relationship between very high temperatures and the risk of cancer-causing agents.”

 Dr. Sinha has some healthy cooking advice that all good chefs can agree with from a tasty cooking standpoint.
 She says we need to avoid blackening meat on the outside.
 This charring creates potentially hazardous compounds.
-And, I might add, it just plain tastes bad.
+And, I might add, carbon just plain tastes bad.